 - Documents containing cardholder data shall be kept only for the minimum period of time required by the underlying business process and/or by legal obligation.
 After a period of 7 years, the receipts must be disposed by shredding them.
 Merchants must review records (receipts and digital records) at least quarterly to identify and destroy card holder data that no longer needs to be retained.

 - When disposing of documents containing cardholder data, the documents shall, at a minimum, be cross-cut shredded prior to disposal.
+Alternatively, merchants may securely dispose of documents by placing them in Infoshred bins to which access to the inside of the bin is physically prevented.

 - Physical access to offices where Payment Cards are being processed shall be restricted and Payment Card processing devices and cardholder data must be physically secured in a restricted access area, such as a locked office, using a cable lock, or in a locked cabinet.